defectedrebel/defectedrebel/README.md

 ,

-If I seem distant it dosen't mean I'm mad I'm just bad at approaching so approaching me first would be great .
+If I seem distant it dosen't mean I'm mad or upset,etc I'm just bad at approaching so approaching me first would be great .

 If I ignore you (if not afk) I probably don't want to int or I'm with freinds .